-The Kaikoura earthquake put the spotlight on the infrastructure around our precious water assets and the need to ensure we build resilience into communities.
-John Pfahlert, CEO, Water New Zealand.
+The Kaikoura earthquake put the spotlight on the infrastructure around our precious water asset and the need to ensure we build resilience into communities.

 THE QUAKE HIGHLIGHTED the importance of Civil Defence planning and collaboration between local authorities, engineers and contractors in order to get three waters infrastructure up and running as soon as possible after a disaster.